Understanding Parkinson’s Disease

 What Are the Signs of Parkinson's Disease?

 Another sign is shaking or trembling, especially in their hands.
 Imagine holding a piece of paper still in the wind; it’s a bit like that.
-Their hands might shake a little when they’re trying to write or hold a cup.
+Their hands might shake slightly when they’re writing or having a cup.
 This shaking happens because the muscles in the body are getting mixed messages from the brain.

 Some people with Parkinson’s might have a stiff walk.
 It’s like how we feel when we wake up and stretch out.
 They might not swing their arms much when they walk, or their steps might be shorter.